AlannaBurke/halfdocs/docs/docs/adopt.md

 Once you've decided on the kind of animal you'd like to adopt and you've learned about their care, you can check out our adoptable animals on petfinder"

+## Adopting from The Pipsqueakery

+## Adopting from Helping All Little Pipsqueaks

 We have an adoption application, which you can find here: [https://docs.google.com/forms/d/e/1FAIpQLSdU03MQsOq2zpR2KC8SWXm5sYqTDJVBYtGTVdnB_WkUkOwOYw/viewform](https://docs.google.com/forms/d/e/1FAIpQLSdU03MQsOq2zpR2KC8SWXm5sYqTDJVBYtGTVdnB_WkUkOwOYw/viewform)